-Significant Effects
+9.3 Significant Effects

-Significant Negative Effects
+9.3.1 Significant Negative Effects

 There are no significant negative effects from the activities.
-The only negative effect is the cost on ratepayers associated with delivering the activities.
+The main negative effect is the cost on ratepayers associated with delivering the activities.
 To mitigate this effect Council seeks funding from external sources to reduce the cost to ratepayers and staff are continually reviewing the way they deliver these activities to ensure they are delivered cost effectively.

-Significant Positive Effects
+9.3.2 Significant Positive Effects